Ledragon/ldd3/README.md

 ## Usage

+I will try to motivate myself to publish some bl.ocks demonstrating how to use these charts.

-API usage is described in the [wiki](https://github.com/Ledragon/ldd3/wiki)
+API usage is described in the [wiki](https://github.com/Ledragon/ldd3/wiki).